-Individual items to be ordered separately, with individual prices, rather than as a set meal, as you would with an entrée and accompanying sides.
+Individual items that are ordered separately, with individual prices, rather than as a set meal, as you would find with an entrée and accompanying sides.

 (adj., Italian | “Al-den-tay”)

-Cooked to a point where the food, generally pasta, is soft, yet a bit firm, but not crunchy.
-Al dente pasta will never be slimy, or mushy.
+Cooked to a point where the food, generally pasta, is soft, yet a bit firm, although not at all crunchy.
+Al dente pasta prepared properly will never be slimy, sticky, or mushy.

 Amuse-bouche or Amuse-gueule